Daniel Batista Lima: Club career

 Batista started his football career at the academies of Feyenoord Rotterdam.
-After playing there a while a good friend of him and also a Feyenoord supporter brought him to Greece to follow his career there.
-Batista played for Ethnikos Piraeus in whose colors he impressed and soon became an interest of the big clubs of Athens.
-Finally, in the summer of 1989, he prefers to transfer to AEK Athens, while Olympiacos also strongly claimed him.
+After a while playing there, a good friend of him who was also a Feyenoord supporter brought him to Greece to follow his career there.
+Batista played for Ethnikos Piraeus, where he impressed and soon caused the interest of the big clubs of Athens.
+In the summer of 1989 Olympiacos strongly claimed him, but he preferred to sign for AEK Athens.

 It didn't take long for him to impress at AEK as well.
 He started very well from his very first season at AEK, even though he had some injuries.
-Alongside Patikas and Christodoulou, he formed a very good trio in the "yellow-black" offense.
+Alongside Patikas and Christodoulou, he formed a good trio in the "yellow-black" offense.
 The following season was not a good one for the team, but Batista again had a very good season, while among other things he also scored the winning goal against Olympiacos.
-In both of these years, Batista played mainly as a striker, but the arrival of Dimitriadis and Alexandris in the summer of 1991, made Bajević to play Batista behind the two strikers, in order to "fit" them all in the starting eleven.
-Batista formed an excellent duo with Dimitriadis in attack and helped AEK to win the championship.
-He also has excellent performances for the UEFA Cup.
+In both of these years, Batista played mainly as a striker, but the arrival of Dimitriadis and Alexandris in the summer of 1991, made Bajević to play Batista behind the two strikers, in order to "fit" all of them in the starting eleven.
+Batista formed an excellent duo with Dimitriadis in the attack and helped AEK to win the championship, while also having excellent performance in the UEFA Cup, scoring at all home games against the likes of Vlaznia Shkodër, Spartak Moscow and Torino.

 In the summer of 1992, with the expiration of his contract and during a period of administrative changes at AEK, he decided to move to Olympiacos, displeasing the people of the "yellow-blacks".
-In the club of Piraeus, he had a good presence, but did not reach the high standards he at AEK.
-However he scored many goals in the matches against his former club.
+In the club of Piraeus, he had a good presence, but did not reach the high standards he had at AEK.
+Nevertheless, he scored multiple times against his former club.
 In the summer of 1995, he returned to AEK and got an excellent performance again, as he played a big part in winning the cup, scoring 2 times in the final with Apollon Athens.
 The following season was also great, despite facing some injuries, creating an excellent trio in the attack with Kostis and Nikolaidis, in a season where AEK was again crowned cup winner.
 In AEK he played for another 2 seasons and despite the new injuries contributed to club.
-With AEK he won 1 championship, 2 cups, 2 Super Cups and 1 League Cup.
+With AEK he won 1 championship, 2 cups, 2 Super Cup and 1 League Cup.
 In the summer of 1999, he was released from the club and moved to Aris.
-Batista retired after the end of the 2000–01 season.
+Batista retired in the summer of 2001 at the age of 36.

 International career

-Batista naturalized a Greek citizen, and debuted in the Greece national team on 12 October 1994.
-He holds the distinction of being the only Greek athlete of black ethnicity to do so.
+Batista became a naturalized citizen of Greece and debuted in the Greece national team on 12 October 1994.
+At the time, he held the distinction of being the only Greek athlete of black ethnicity to achieve this.
 He played 14 times scoring twice.